Packing Tips

 CASH IS KING: Bahamian & US currency are one-for-one and can be used interchangeably.
 While many locations take both cash & credit now, there are likely to be fees for using a credit card, so ask before you use, and bring plenty of cash.
 Always use cash for tips, for boat excursions, and at places with extra high fees.

 FLIGHTS: You’ll fly into Georgetown, Exuma (GGT).
 There are direct flights from Miami, Fort Lauderdale and Charlotte on American, Atlanta on Delta, and Nassau on Bahamas Air.
-Flight times can be oddly spaced, and changed based upon the season, so do some research before booking your trip.
+Flight times can be oddly spaced, and change based upon the season, so do some research before booking your trip.

 ISLAND TIME: It’s not just a cute saying, it’s the real deal.
 Be prepared to relax, and be patient.
+Always call before you go, and never assume somewhere will be open because it was yesterday, or earlier today.

-6-12 Months Out
+6-12 Months Prior

 Check your passport